ShichenXie/pedquant/README.md

 ## Example

-The following examples show you how to import data and create charts.
+The following examples show you how to import data.

     library(pedquant)
     ## import eocnomic data